vatpac-technology/sops/docs/controller-skills/military.md

 </figure>

 ### Aircraft operating inside Restricted Area
 Military aircraft are permitted to operate within their designated Restricted Area as per the relevant NOTAM.
 Even if this Restricted Area is inside your airspace, you have no control authority over it.
+If a AWEC aircraft is up and certified, you transfer all traffic to that aircraft.
+The AWEC aircraft will control up to the lateral boundries of the restricted airspace.
+AWEC aircraft will hand off departing traffic back to your control authority at 10NMs from the boundary.

 !!! example
     **ARA**: "DRGN379, shortly entering R604 Restricted Area, identification and control services terminated, frequency change approved.
 Contact me prior to leaving for airways clearance"
     **DRGN379**: "Wilco, DRGN379"
+    **ARA**: "ASY101, shortly entering M550 Restricted Area, contact WGTL47 on 130.500, frequency change approved" **ASY1101**: "Wilco, ASY101"

 ### ATC Activated Military Airspace
 Most Military TCUs and Tower positions, when online, control airspace that correspond to certain Restricted Area Activations.
 These are prescribed in the Local Instructions.